 Buy ComfiLife Mat on Amazon

-Proper task lighting reduces eye strain significantly.
-Monitor light bars are ideal for computer-focused work.
+Good task lighting reduces eye strain more than most people realize.
+Monitor light bars are the move for computer-focused work — they light your desk without creating screen glare.

 Best Value: Quntis Monitor Light Bar ($30–$45)